Bluehost vs GoDaddy: which is better?

 If neither Bluehost nor GoDaddy impressed you, I’m happy to announce that there are a bunch of other options for various different needs available.

 For example, A2 Hosting is a performance-focused provider while InterServer allows month-to-month billing for tighter budgets.

 A2 Hosting service is entirely focused on speed.
 You should pick either of the Turbo plans (starting at $9.99/mo) to get benefits such as LiteSpeed web server with caching engine as well as software optimizations.
 Additionally, you’ll have data center choices in the US, Europe, and Asia.

 The provider uses the classic cPanel interface for all web hosting management tasks, so it is easy to use too.
 It’s a great alternative for business websites and online stores.

 InterServer is one of few providers that have a month-to-month billing option without pricing increases based on it.
-The first month is $2.5 and then – $7/mo for as long as you need it.
+The first month is $2.50/month and then – $7/month for as long as you need it.